 Sri Nandhanam Maritime Academy | INR 25,00,000 |

-The admission to BE Marine Engineering course is based on the entrance exam which is IMU CET 2025, students need to clear it in order to enroll for the course.
-However, some universities conduct their own entrance exams, the example listed below is for the HIMT University that conducts HIMT Test Online.
+The admission to the BE Marine Engineering course is based on the entrance exam, which is IMU CET 2025; students need to clear it to enroll for the course.
+However, some universities conduct their entrance exams; the example listed below is for the HIMT University, which conducts the HIMT Test Online.

 Semester I | Practical Laboratories/Workshops |